enoklearn/engineering/exercises/product-life-cycle/stage-assessment.md

   - What factors would need to be in place for us to consider using/adhering to these items?
   - Does the current stage of the product support the avoidance of these items? (refer to the goals of the product stages for context/comparison)

-## Demo/Reflection
+## Reflection

-Depending on the cadence that’s been worked out between the mentor and apprentice, look to use the following questions to guide a self-reflection  or a discussion together:
+Use the following questions to reflect on what you learned with this exercise:

-- What conclusion can you share with/show your mentor?
+- What conclusion can you share with your mentor?
 - What surprised you about this exercise?
 - How would you say this exercise stretched you?
 - What did this exercise show you about yourself?